libsidplayfp/VICE-testprogs/VICII/lpcoordinates/readme.txt

 To determine the approximate delay/offset of a device, point it at the marker at the top right of the screen.
 With an ideal device the resulting values in the LP latches are $7c (x) and $5a (y).
 Substract those from the actually latched values and you get the offset.

+Point at the marker and hold "run/stop" to calculate the offset values and switch to custom calibrated mode

+Pressing "arrow up" turns the border on/off.
+Switch it to black (off) to determine the lowest/highest values.

 --------------------------------------------------------------------------------